IvanGoncharov/graphql-constraints-spec/README.md

 | @booleanValue | -     | -   | +       | -      | -  | +                   |

-Applying directive to field definition, argument definition or input field definition of incompatible standard type should result in error.
+Applying a directive to a field definition, an argument definition or an input field definition of an incompatible standard type should result in an error.

 ### @numberValue